YOUR SERVE! Red Lodge Tennis needs YOU on its team.

 This two-Phase project is underway, supported by the City of Red Lodge and Red Lodge High School, but in need of financial support.

-These proposed courts will expand the facilities already located in the park, which include soccer, softball, and disc golf, while providing much needed court-space for the high school and the community.
+These proposed courts will expand the facilities already located in the park, which include soccer, softball, trails, and disc golf, while providing much needed court-space for the high school and the community.

 The city has agreed to lease this land to the school district.
 The school district will manage and maintain the courts.
 The new courts will provide the needed infrastructure for our high school women’s tennis team, meaning an appropriate practice venue and the ability to host tennis meets.